eflautt/ga-data-science/lessons/lesson-03/readme.md

 <a name="#codealong1"></a>
 ## Codealong: Summary statistics in Pandas (30 min)

-Have students open and use file- lesson-3-codealong-starter-code.
-The solutions for the instructors (and after posting class for students) are available in lesson-3-codealong-solutions.ipynb.
+> Instructor Notes: Have students open the [starter-code](./lab/starter-code/starter-code-3.ipynb).
+Solutions are available in [the solution-code](.).

 ### Codealong Part 1: Basic Stats-
-See the the following concepts in action "Part 1.
-Basic Stats" of the lesson-3-codealong-starter-code/lesson-3-codealong-solutions.ipynb
+See the following concepts in action on "Part 1.
+Basic Stats" of the [starter-code]().

 We will begin by using pandas to calculate the same Mean, Median, Mode, Max, Min from above.